-Our classes are taught primarily during the day, making it difficult to pursue a degree while working.
+Both the MPP and MPA are designed to be full-time programs, and our classes are taught primarily during the day, making it difficult to pursue a degree while working.
 While we have occasional part-time students, pursuing the program this way is uncommon.
 Decisions about whether a student can pursue the program part-time are made on a case-by-case basis.

 We offer 14 formal dual and joint degree programs.
 We also offer students the choice of pursuing an individually designed/student initiated dual degree if a program does not exist that fits their interests.
 Students applying to dual degree programs must apply and be admitted to both units separately.
 Consequently dual degree applicants need to be attentive to the deadline dates and application procedures for both programs, as these will vary according to the unit.